hunterjackson/docs/source/hazelcast.rst

 Download and install HazelCast from `here <https://hazelcast.org/staging-dl/>`__

-When you download and extract the Hazelcast ZIP or TAR.GZ package, you will see 3 scripts under the /bin folder which provide basic functionalities for member and cluster management.
+When you download and extract the Hazelcast ZIP or TAR.GZ package, you will see 3 scripts under the ``/bin`` folder which provide basic functionality for member and cluster management.

 The following are the names and descriptions of each script:

-- start.sh  : Starts a Hazelcast member with default configuration in the working directory.
+- start.sh  - Starts a Hazelcast member with default configuration in the working directory.
-- stop.sh   : Stops the Hazelcast member that was started in the current working directory.
+- stop.sh   - Stops the Hazelcast member that was started in the current working directory.

 Start HazelCast: